gender selection in islam in 2023

 Shia Muslims tend to view Assisted reproductive fertility (ART) methods like IVF, PGD and egg donation as an acceptable way to make a family decision.
 At the same time, some Sunni Muslims believe gender selection (by PGD test) should only be made if it is necessary for medical purposes, such as detecting a genetic disorder.

-TebMedTourism, a well-known, experienced, and professional company, understands precisely what you think if you’re a Muslim couple at a crossroads and don’t know what to do.
-The answers to your questions are in this article as a third way to fulfill your dream of having a child of the gender you want.
+TebMedTourism, a well-known, experienced and professional company, understands precisely what you think if you’re a Muslim couple at a crossroads and don’t know what to do.
+The answers to your questions are in this article as a third way to fulfil your dream of having a child of the gender you want.
 So read this post till the end!

 Is gender selection allowed in islam?